 Is Georgia Considered Tax Friendly for Retirement?
 Yes

 Notes: Tourists descend in the summer, and much of the island closes in the winter.
-There are enough service providers to cover most needs, but residents also go into Savannah for shopping, etc. The population has grown by 2% within the last decade.
+There are enough service providers to cover most needs, but residents also go into Savannah for shopping, etc. The population has remained steady during the last decade.
 Home prices have increased 25% since a year ago.

 Recommended as a Retirement Spot?
 Yes